Cisco: An Undervalued Dividend Stock Jewel

 Source: Cisco Investor Relations - FY 2017/Q4 earnings

-As Collaboration together with Wireless and Security should be Cisco's future growth businesses given the decline in its legacy Switching and Routing business, those numbers in the Collaboration do not look impressive at all.
-Instead of helping offset declines in the legacy business segments it further contributed to Cisco's revenue decline.
+As Collaboration together with Wireless and Security should be Cisco's future growth businesses given the decline in its legacy Switching and Routing business, those numbers in Collaboration do not look impressive at all.
+Instead of helping offset declines in the legacy business segments, it further contributed to Cisco's revenue decline.

-The idea for the Collaboration business is that BroadSoft helps that business segment to return to top-line growth by building extended customer experiences, empowering workforce innovations and boosting productivity across teams.
+The idea for the Collaboration business is that BroadSoft helps that business segment to return to top line growth by building extended customer experiences, empowering workforce innovations and boosting productivity across teams.
 This should help drive growth in Cloud and better position Cisco among enterprise customers against the high-flying agile Atlassian (TEAM) platform boasting Confluence and JIRA as its main productivity tools.

 How successful that is going to be remains to be seen but it certainly looks like a better attempt compared to the outdated WebEx technology.
 TEAM though, as I can recall from my current work experience, is likely to remain the gold stand for team and collaboration software.
-Its valuation is very high at 11x EV/FTM revenues and could already be a take-over target for either Cisco or its large cloud rivals Microsoft (MSFT) and Amazon (AMZN).
+Its valuation is very high at 11x EV/FTM revenues and could already be a takeover target for either Cisco or its large cloud rivals Microsoft (MSFT) and Amazon (AMZN).

 Let's now turn to the importance of deferred revenue figures for Cisco.

-For FY 2017 and also for FY 2018/Q1 Cisco has and is guiding for a 1-3% Y/Y revenue decline.
+For FY 2017 and also for FY 2018/Q1, Cisco has and is guiding for a 1-3% Y/Y revenue decline.
 Thus, this should not surprise markets and instead one should focus on the impact of subscription-based offerings.
 As part of Cisco's annual investor day "Cisco live!" the following slide was published:

 Here we can see that by "actively moving existing offers to subscriptions" the company has recorded deferred revenues of more than $2 billion over the last 4 years and around $1 billion just in 2017.
 This impact is even going to accelerate until FY 2020.
-This is the metric which I will eye closely during the upcoming earnings report but I am not sure if Mr. Market will also finally acknowledge this and shift its focus away from pure top-line figures given that those are expected to decline for some time.
+This is the metric that I will eye closely during the upcoming earnings report but I am not sure if Mr. Market will also finally acknowledge this and shift its focus away from pure top line figures given that those are expected to decline for some time.

 So, as overall revenue development is expected to see declines for a while, let's focus on how deferred revenue growth evolved and how Cisco is in shape from a cash flow perspective.